chaithanya006/erp-react/README.md

 This ERP (Enterprise Resource Planning) system is built using React, providing a robust platform for managing various business processes efficiently.
 It offers features like user authentication, customizable dashboard, modular design, and responsive interface.

 Features
-User Authentication: Secure login and authentication system.
 Customizable Dashboard: Overview of key metrics and insights.
-Modular Design: Separate components for different functional areas such as finance, HR, inventory, etc.
+Modular Design: Separate components for different functional areas such as Orders, Dashboard, products, etc.
 Responsive Interface: Compatible and usable across different devices.
-Data Visualization: Visual representation data through charts and graphs for better analysis.

 Installation
 To get started with the ERP system locally, follow these steps: